Skip to content

 The latest mortgage Q&A: “Do mortgage rates change daily?”

-But while mortgage rates have been historically low years, they’ve also been extremely volatile as a result of all the government tinkering and the economy at large.
+Lately, mortgage rates have been extremely volatile as a result of ongoing inflation concerns, the end of the government’s MBS buying program, and the economy at large.

 Mortgage Rate Sheets Are Printed Monday Through Friday